Training Dataset Dumper Tutorial#

 You should see that the variables which you removed from the config file are missing from the new output file.

-The training-dataset-dumper can not only dump the content of a DxAOD file and convert it to an h5
+The TDD can not only dump the content of a DxAOD file and convert it to an h5

-file, it is also possible to schedule neural networks provided in the lwtnn
+file, it is also possible to schedule neural networks provided in the ONNX

 For this task, you will: